leocb/Cordova-Vue-Pug-Stylus-Basecode/README.md

 4. Install Cordova globally with the command `npm install -g cordova`
 5. Install the project dependencies with `npm install` (If "fsevents" fails to install, don't worry, it's a Mac only dependency)
 6. Check if all is correct with the command `cordova requirements` - if this return an "ok" you are ready to go!
+7. Add the platforms to the code, for android, run the command `cordova add platform android@x.x.x` or any other platform you wish, read the docs for more info on platforms.

 ### VSCode extensions